 THE DAWN PATROL (1930) DIR Howard Hawks PROD Robert North SCR (adaptation by Howard Hawks, Seton I. Miller, Dan Totheroh; story “The Flight Commander” by John Monk Saunders) CAM Ernest Haller ED Ray Curtiss MUS Rex Dunn CAST Richard Bartelmess, Douglas Fairbanks Jr. (Douglas Scott), Neil Hamilton, Frank McHugh, Clyde Cook, James Finlayson, Gardner James, Howard Hawks

-THE WAY OF ALL MEN (1930) DIR – PROD Frank Lloyd SCR (adaptation by Bradley King; play by Henning Berger) CAM Sidney Hickox ED Ray Curtiss CAST Douglas Fairbanks Jr. (Billy Bear), Dorothy Revier, Noah Beery, Robert Edeson, Anders Randolf, Ivan F. Simpson, William Orlamond
+THE WAY OF ALL MEN (1930) DIR – PROD Frank Lloyd SCR (adaptation by Bradley King; story “The Sin Food” by Henning Berger) CAM Sidney Hickox ED Ray Curtiss CAST Douglas Fairbanks Jr. (Billy Bear), Dorothy Revier, Noah Beery, Robert Edeson, Anders Randolf, Ivan F. Simpson, William Orlamond

 OUTWARD BOUND (1930) DIR Robert Milton PROD Jack L. Warner SCR Sutton Vane, J. Grubb Alexander CAM Hal Mohr ED Ralph Dawson CAST Leslie Howard, Douglas Fairbanks Jr. (Henry), Helen Chandler, Beryl Mercer, Dudley Digges, Alec B. Francis, Montagu Love, Lyonel Watts